aleksandraskolasinska/ticketing-system/readme.md

     docker compose down

 Note: docker compose is configured to use docker volume.
-This will persist between `docker up` and `docker down` and docker down commands.
+This will persist between `docker up` and `docker down` commands.